 - Lead Bassist: Marlin was a Type C and arguable Type A while Bryan Ugartechea was a type B.

-- Lead Drummer: Myers is essentially the band, in addition to being one of the finer drummers.
+- Lead Drummer: Myers is essentially the band (though Sanchez is the main writer), in addition to being one of the finer drummers.

 - Miniscule Rocking: "Compost Devourment"